frasera00/Classes/README.md

 🌊 Wave Physics

-This notebook introduces the fundamental concepts of wave physics and solves the 1D wave equation using both analytical and numerical methods.
+These notebooks introduce the fundamental concepts of wave physics and numerical solutions to the wave equation.